 When using apps to transfer money online to a bank account, always be sure that you’re paying the person you intended, as transactions can’t usually be reversed.
 On the flip side, only accept payments from people you know and trust.
 While problems are rare, hackers and scammers are always on the prowl for weak spots.
 So anytime you’re sending money online, slow down, double check your digits and keep your apps up-to-date.

 Wire transfers have been helping people move money around for quite some time.
-Founded in the 1800s, Western Union is one well-known payment service that allows customers to transfer funds quickly by dropping off or picking up cash at any of its locations worldwide.
+Some wire transfer services have been around since the 1800s.
+These companies allow customers to transfer funds quickly by dropping off or picking up cash at any of its locations worldwide.

 Like all things, wire transfers come with pros and cons.
 On the upside, they can be fast and don’t require you to jump through too many technical hoops.
 On the downside, they typically involve fees, which vary depending on whether you’re transferring money to someone’s bank account or setting them up to receive cash.

 You can also usually wire transfer money between banks.
 To do so, you’ll need to have some information on hand, including the recipient’s account number along with their bank’s name and routing number.
-Fees here can typically range from $0 for incoming domestic transfers to $65 for outgoing international transfers.1
+But there are often fees for these types of wires too.2